sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-nativescript-geolocation/cp-mobile-dev-kit-nativescript-geolocation.md

     ```

 ### Create & Run the MDK client

 [OPTION BEGIN [Android]]

-1. Create your MDK client either using MDK SDK by following the steps 4 & 5 from [this](cp-mobile-dev-kit-build-client) tutorial OR using SAP Cloud Build Service by following [this](cp-mobile-dev-kit-cbs-client) tutorial and run it in your device.
+1. Create your MDK client either using MDK SDK by following the steps 4 & 5 from [Build Your Mobile Development Kit Client Using MDK SDK](cp-mobile-dev-kit-build-client) tutorial OR using SAP Mobile Services Cloud Build by following [Build Your Mobile Development Kit Client Using Cloud Build Service](cp-mobile-dev-kit-cbs-client) tutorial and run it in your device.

 2. After you have accepted the app update, allow your app to access your location.